 9. Burndown chart

 This chart shows if all the things go as per the programming calendar and the entire plan.
 It reflects the team members’ work schedule and timing.
-They will also show the number of user stories per unit time if they are below or above your plan.
+They will also show the number of user stories per unit of time if they are below or above your plan.

 10. Automated tests